Different verbs entirely.

 Honest about where Blend wins.

 If you and your friend are both heavy Spotify users and you want a passive way to keep discovering things together — Blend is genuinely good at that.
 It catches edge-of-taste songs you'd never have manually shared, and the daily refresh creates serendipity that no human can match.
-We use it.
-We just don't think it counts as sharing the way a postcard counts as sending mail.
+I use it.
+I just don't think it counts as sharing the way a postcard counts as sending mail.

 If you mostly want a soundtrack you both ambient-listen to, Blend is the answer.
 Vibes is the answer when you want the act itself to feel like an act.